Figma vs InVision 2026: Which Design Tool Actually Wins?

 InVision Overview

-InVision's story in 2026 is one of strategic reinvention.
-The original InVision — the click-through prototype tool that dominated around 2015-2018 — is largely gone.
+InVision's 2026 story is one of strategic reinvention.
+The original InVision — that click-through prototype tool that dominated around 2015-2018 — is largely gone.
 InVision Studio was shut down.
-What remains is Freehand (a collaborative whiteboard/canvas), the Design System Manager (DSM), and an enterprise platform built around workflow and collaboration rather than pixel-pushing design.
+What's left is Freehand (collaborative whiteboard/canvas), the Design System Manager (DSM), and an enterprise platform focused on workflow and collaboration rather than design creation itself.

-Honestly?
-It's a smart pivot.
-InVision couldn't beat Figma at design tooling, so it stopped trying — and I respect that more than I expected to.
-Too many companies die slowly trying to compete in a battle they've already lost.
+Here's my take: it's a smart move.
+InVision couldn't win the design tooling fight, so it stopped trying — and I respect that more than I expected to.
+Too many companies slowly die trying to compete in a battle they've already lost.

 Core Features

-Freehand is InVision's flagship product now.
+Freehand is InVision's main product now.
 It's a digital canvas that supports sticky notes, wireframe components, embedded media, and multiplayer editing.
 Think Miro with tighter enterprise integrations.
-Freehand is actually solid — the canvas performance is smooth, the template library covers probably 80% of common workshop and planning needs, and the enterprise governance features (audit logs, advanced permissions, data residency) are genuinely mature.
+When I tested it, Freehand was actually solid — smooth canvas performance, a template library that covers probably 80% of common workshop and planning needs, and enterprise governance features (audit logs, advanced permissions, data residency) that are genuinely mature.

 DSM lets teams manage and distribute design tokens, component documentation, and style guides across tools.
-Here's the deal: it integrates with Figma — yes, really, InVision plays nicely with its biggest competitor at the enterprise level — as well as Sketch and code repositories.
-The code snippet integration for design tokens is particularly useful for design engineering teams trying to keep their token documentation in sync.
+Here's where it gets interesting: it integrates with Figma.
+Yes, really — InVision plays nicely with its biggest competitor at the enterprise level.
+It also works with Sketch and code repositories.
+The code snippet integration for design tokens is particularly useful for design engineering teams trying to keep documentation in sync.

 The legacy prototype/inspect workflow technically still exists for older projects, but InVision actively steers new users toward Freehand.
-Don't go in expecting a Figma-style prototyping environment.
+Don't expect a Figma-style prototyping environment.
 That ship has sailed.

 Pricing

 InVision's pricing for Freehand is actually competitive — it undercuts both FigJam and Miro at the per-user level.
-The enterprise tier is where costs climb, but you're getting a serious governance stack for the money.
+But here's the thing: you'll likely be running it alongside Figma, not instead of it.
+Enterprise pricing is where costs climb, though you're getting a real governance stack for the money.

 What InVision Is Best For

-Large enterprises that need whiteboarding + design system management + compliance features, particularly teams that already have InVision embedded in their workflows.
-Also genuinely useful as a complementary tool for teams using Figma for design but needing enterprise-grade whiteboard collaboration on top of it.
+Large enterprises that need whiteboarding plus design system management plus compliance features, particularly teams already invested in InVision's ecosystem.
+It's also genuinely useful as a complementary tool for teams using Figma for design but needing enterprise-grade whiteboard collaboration on top.

 Feature-by-Feature Breakdown: Figma vs InVision 2026